addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Google's GMail is often cited as an example of a well built single-page app.
 If you've used it, you might have noticed that it requests a large initial chunk, representing most of the JavaScript, CSS and HTML most users will need and everything extra needed after that occurs in the background.
 GMail can easily switch between your inbox to your spam folder without needing the whole page to be re-rendered.
 Libraries like Backbone make it easier for web developers to create experiences like this.

-That said, Backbone won't be able to help if you're plannong on building something which isn't worth the learning curve associated with a library.
-If your application or site is still will still heavily be using the server to do the heavy lifting of constructing and serving complete pages to the browser, you may find just using plain JavaScript or jQuery for simple effects or interactions to be more appropriate.
+That said, Backbone won't be able to help if you're planning on building something which isn't worth the learning curve associated with a library.
+If your application or site will still be using the server to do the heavy lifting of constructing and serving complete pages to the browser, you may find just using plain JavaScript or jQuery for simple effects or interactions to be more appropriate.
 Spend time assessing how suitable Backbone might be for you and make the right choice on a per-project basis.

 Backbone is neither difficult to learn nor use, however the time and effort you spend learning how to structure applications using it will be well worth it.
-Whilst reading this book will equip you with the fundamentals needed to understand the library, the best way to learn is to try building your own real-world applications.
+While reading this book will equip you with the fundamentals needed to understand the library, the best way to learn is to try building your own real-world applications.
 You will hopefully find that the end product is cleaner, better organized and more maintainable code.

 With that, I wish you the very best with your onward journey into the world of Backbone and will leave you with a quote from American writer [Henry Miller](http://en.wikipedia.org/wiki/Henry_Miller) -  “One’s destination is never a place, but a new way of seeing things.”

 # Appendix